« View All Posts

 $2,675 - $2,775 2,500 1,250

-Some call centers charge is known as the “13th Invoice.”
+Some call centers' charge is known as the “13th Invoice.”
 Their billing cycles are four weeks long, even though several months last longer than 28 days.
-If your partner bills this way, you should expect to receive 13 invoices on the year.
-And lastly, some call centers charge an additional fee for answering calls over the holidays.
-Make sure you review your partner’s pricing page, where most answering services list whether they’ll charge a holiday fee.
+If your answering service partner bills this way, you should expect to receive 13 invoices in a year.
+And, some call centers charge an additional fee for answering calls over the holidays.
+Make sure you review your call center’s pricing page, to ensure whether they’ll charge a holiday fee.

-Which Pricing Plan is Best for Your Business?
+Which Answering Service Pricing Plan is Best for Your Business?

-Not every answering service is the same.
+Like we said above, there isn’t a one-size fits all pricing plan.
 Pricing plans vary, some offer different features, and most importantly, not all of them provide the same level of service.
+This can make it a little harder when deciding what’s best for your business moving forward.

 About Aaron Boatin